HypothesisWorks/hypothesis/hypothesis-python/docs/development.rst

 Project Roadmap
 ===============

 Hypothesis does not have a long-term release plan.
-However some visibility into our plans for future :doc:`compatibility <supported>` may be useful:

-- We value compatibility, and maintain it as far as practical.
-This generally excludes things which are end-of-life upstream, or have an unstable API.
-- We would like to drop Python 2 support when it reaches end of life in 2020.
-Ongoing support is likely to depend on commercial funding.
+We respond to bug reports as they are made; new features are released as and when someone volunteers to write and maintain them.